johnwcowan/r7rs-work/PathnamesPython.md

 (parse-posix-path "//foo/bar") => ("" "//" "foo" "bar")
 ```

-Except for the case of two initial slashes, consecutive slashes and backslashes are collapsed,
+Except for the case of two initial slashes, consecutive slashes are collapsed,
 and components consisting of a single period are removed.
 However, components consisting of
 two periods are not removed, as this would produce the wrong result in the presence of symbolic links.